Sight Loss Support Team

 How can we help?

-Through our award-winning Pathway to Independence programme, we tailor support, activities and training to meet the needs of each individual.
+A trusted UK blind charity, our award-winning Pathway to Independence programme offers tailored support, activities, and training to meet the needs of each individual living with sight loss.

 Our centres across Greater Manchester and Liverpool offer a range of services to provide more than 7,000 visually impaired people with an improved quality of life, and our digital and phone services mean we can even support you from your home.